[responsive_menu_pro]

 Local Reverse charge

-• Certain forms of toxic waste;
+• Certain types of industrial waste

-• Greenhouse gas emission limits until July 1, 2022; and
+• Greenhouse gas emission quotas

 Cross-Border Supplies